Home

 Groups

-Please no groups over six people, and no buses.
-The roads coming near the property can no way handle a bus, the last time one tried it ended up tipped over in a ditch.
+The only place that buses can really access Green Woodlands property is at the 1756 NH RT 118 parking lot.
+The other roads coming near the property can no way handle a bus, the last time one tried it ended up tipped over in a ditch.

 No fees required to use Green Woodlands Property

-There are absolutely no fees to use Green Woodlands property but we do ask for a SMILE in exchange.
-This type of payment is much more valuable than any kind of monetary gain we could ever receive.
-Bringing that SMILE home after visiting Green Woodlands property is also a way of multiplying the exchange.
+There are absolutely no fees required to use Green Woodlands property but we hope to earn a SMILE when you visit.
+By earning that smile it is much more valuable than any kind of monetary gain we could ever receive.

 Commercial Activities